mattBurton64/sorting/csc4510/assignment3/README.md

 ## Credits
 Matt Burton - author of programs and scripts
-ChatGPT - explained how to use templates and how to handle the custom type: color
+ChatGPT - explained how to use templates and how to handle the custom type: color Michael Oudshoorn - provided an exampe of generics in Ada for reference